 By 1980 they were touring with The Cure and signed to Fiction Records, for whom they recorded The Affectionate Punch.
-At the turn of the year they relocated to Situation Two and put out a string of singles, later compiled on the album Fourth Drawer Down, recorded using money from major labels who were expecting demos to be produced with their cash...
-In tandem with their increasing consumption of coke and speed, the groups' music became increasingly deranged and experimental.
-John Murphy and Mike Dempsey (ex-The Cure) became official members.
+At the turn of the year they relocated to Situation Two and put out a string of singles, later compiled on the album Fourth Drawer Down, recorded using money from major labels who were expecting demos to be produced with their cash.
+In tandem with their increasing consumption of cocaine and speed, the group's music became increasingly deranged and experimental.
+John Murphy and Michael Dempsey (ex-The Cure) became official members.

 The Associates signed with WEA in 1982.
 Martha Ladly joined as back-up singer.
 Billy and Alan immediately scored a string of UK top 20 chart hits.
 The album Sulk made the UK top 10, winning album of the year awards in the UK music press.
-The groups drug use was at a peak - Billy & Alans behaviour was becoming somewhat erratic.
+The group’s drug use was at a peak - Billy and Alan’s behaviour was becoming somewhat erratic.
 On the eve of their biggest ever UK tour MacKenzie pulled out.
 A US deal with Island was consequentially lost.
 Deciding that he couldn't continue, Alan Rankine left the group.
-From this moment on, The Associates were to be just that: Billy MacKenzie solo, with different associates for each release.
+From this moment on, the Associates were to be just that: Billy MacKenzie solo, with different associates for each release.

-MacKenzie started recording a follow up album.
+MacKenzie started recording a follow-up album.
 1984s Perhaps cost WEA £250,000.
-It took 3 years and 4 production teams to record - twice (dissatisfied with the original production Billy "lost" the first versions' master tapes, forcing a re-recording).
+It took three years and four production teams to record - twice (dissatisfied with the original production Billy "lost" the first versions' master tapes, forcing a re-recording).
 The album had some chart success, but WEA were dissatisfied, and started pressuring MacKenzie to follow a more straightforward pop-soul direction.
 Frustrated by WEA's lack of support, MacKenzie focussed on collaborations, most notably with Yello (featuring on One Second, Flag, Baby and writing The Rhythm Divine).

 1988's comeback single, a cover of Blondie's Heart Of Glass, failed to chart.
 WEA refused to release its parent album, The Glamour Chase, and with MacKenzie over a million pounds in debt to the label The Associates were dropped.